mangano-ito/bsbs/README.md

 ### `--local` (Optional)

-  enable BrowserStack local testing (using your internal network) (see https://www.browserstack.com/automate/node#setting-local-tunnel)
+  enable BrowserStack local testing (using your internal network)

+  (see https://www.browserstack.com/automate/node#setting-local-tunnel)

 ## Environment Variables

+You can also always give your default Environment Variables by placing `.env` file.
+See `example.env` for example.

 ### `BROWSERSTACK_USERNAME` (Required unless given in capabilities file)

   The User ID for BrowserStack Automate

   (see https://www.browserstack.com/accounts/settings)

 ### `BROWSERSTACK_ACCESS_KEY` (Required unless given in capabilities file)

   The Access Key for BrowserStack Automate

   (see https://www.browserstack.com/accounts/settings)

 ### `ARTIFACTS_REFERENCE_PATH` (Optional)

-  Path to the Directory for Reference Screenshots (default: `${working directory}/artifacts/reference/`)
+  Path to the Directory for Reference Screenshots

+  (default: `${working directory}/artifacts/reference/`)

 ### `ARTIFACTS_TEST_PATH` (Optional)

   Path to the Directory for Test Screenshots

   (default: `${working directory}/artifacts/test/`)

 ### `ARTIFACTS_DIFFERENCE_PATH` (Optional)

-  Path to the Directory for Difference Images (default: `${working directory}/artifacts/difference/`)
+  Path to the Directory for Difference Images

+  (default: `${working directory}/artifacts/difference/`)

 ### `ARTIFACTS_REPORT_PATH` (Optional)

   Path to the Directory for Test Reports

   (default: `${working directory}/artifacts/`)